bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 ### `#?#` *Was your prediction correct?
 Do you think we should also account for GC normalization in our differential ATAC analysis?
 Why/why not? - 3 pt*

-\#ANSWER: Yes, my prediction was correct and as mentioned before, regions with very low or very high GC content seem to be more greatly affected.
-I believe that we should apply GC normalization to account for GC-content effects in ATAC-seq analysis because differential accessibility can be affected by sample-specific technical artifacts such as enzymatic cleavage effects, PCR bias, and duplicate reads.
-These factors have a dowstream impact on the GC content of a sample and bias ATAC analyses, which are largely based on logFC metrics.
+\#ANSWER: Yes, my prediction was correct and a similar pattern is once again observed in regions with very low or very high GC content.
+I believe that we do not need to apply GC normalization to account for GC-content effects in ATAC-seq analysis because loess normalization corrects sample-specific technical artifacts such as enzymatic cleavage effects, PCR bias, and duplicate reads.
+These factors are all related to GC content and can bias ATAC analyses, which are largely based on logFC metrics.

 *We will leave GC normalization as an optional exercise, and will not actually do it here.*